bensu/semantic-ui-cljs/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the MIT License, same as Semantic UI.